ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 Pycaret is built for quick end-to-end ML experiments to help Data Scientist get fast and reliable results without writing too much code.
 It wraps many frameworks like 'scikit-learn', 'spaCy', 'XGBoost', and many more, allowing for very quick prototyping.
 Need quick results?
 Try pycaret.

+#### Spotlight №34 (April 28, 2020)
+A set of customized spaCy pipelines that can be used for analyzing various scientific, and especially biomedical documents.
+It is called "Sci spaCy":  https://github.com/allenai/scispacy

+Sci spaCy includes a lot of trained NLP pipelines that can be effectively used when analyzing biomedical datasets.
+It has out-of-the-box NER models that can detect specific biomedical terms, as well as specially trained tokenizers that can deal with complex abbreviations used in the scientific field.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA